CentreForDigitalHumanities/corpus-scraper/Readme.md

 Motivation
 ----------

-Some online text corpora, such as Corpus del Español, do not offer a button to download your search results in a practical format, effectively expecting you to copy, paste and edit the data manually page by page.
+Some online text concordance corpora, such as Corpus del Español, do not offer a button to download your search results in a practical format, effectively expecting you to copy, paste and edit the data manually page by page.
 CorpusScraper is a bookmarklet that automates that work for you, so saving your search results becomes nearly as easy as if there would be such a button.

 See `CorpusScraper.html` for a full explanation of the usage.